-24) Do the Safe Surgery Checklist components included in questions #3, #4, and #5 need to be in one document that would align with the WHO example, or can they be in different documents (i.e., pre-anesthesia notes, surgeon H&P, and pre-surgical checklists, etc.)?
+- 26) Do we need to perform a "clinical team introduction" if the team already knows each other and/or will be in the operating room together all day?
+Yes.
+Even if a clinical team knows each other they must perform an introduction stating their name and role at the first procedure of the day.
+They do not need to reintroduce themselves for the remaining procedures but should confirm everyone was introduced beforehand.
+However, if any team members change between operations, introductions must be performed again. - 27) Do the Safe Surgery Checklist components included in questions #3, #4 and #5 need to be in one document that would align with the WHO example or can they be in different documents (i.e., pre-anesthesia notes, surgeon H&P and pre-surgical checklists, etc.)?

 It is possible to have separate checklists for each phase of the surgical procedure (i.e., before the induction of anesthesia, before the skin incision and/or before the procedure begins, and before the patient leaves the operating or procedure room).
-However, each individual component included in questions #3, #4, and #5 should be listed on the checklist(s) and facilities should document whether the components were read aloud at the appropriate time with the appropriate members of the surgical
+However, each individual component included in questions #3, #4 and #5 should be listed on the checklist(s) and facilities should document whether the components were read aloud at the appropriate time with the appropriate members of the surgical team present.

-25) How is the "whole surgical team" defined?
+28) How is "whole surgical team" defined?

 "Whole surgical team" is comprised of the surgeons, anesthesia professionals, nurses, technicians, and other operating room personnel involved in surgery.
-This is based off the World Alliance for Patient Safety "Implementation Manual Surgical Safety Checklist (First Edition)": https://apps.who.int/iris/handle/10665/70046.
+This is based off the World Alliance for Patient Safety Implementation Manual Surgical Safety Checklist (First Edition).